VeePN Blog VeePN Blog

 4. Change server location

-Server location and server load are among the main factors affecting a speed loss.
-Thus, changing to a different server closer to your location can greatly improve your internet speed.
+Server location and server load are among the main factors affecting speed loss.
+Thus, changing to a different server closer to your location can greatly improve VPN performance.

 5. Tell your firewall to put fire off